Mr Bean (company)

-Mr Bean Group Limited is a is a Singapore-based retailer that specializes in soybean-based food and drink products.
+Mr Bean Group Limited is a Singapore-based retailer that specializes in soybean-based food and drink products.
 The company was founded in 1995 as a hawker stall that sold soy milk and soy beancurd, and has since expanded its product line and retail presence.

-The company currently operates through its managing company, Super Bean International Pte Ltd, which oversees the production and distribution of Mr Bean's products.
+The company operates through its managing company, Super Bean International Pte Ltd, which oversees the production and distribution of Mr Bean's products.
 The company's products include a variety of soybean-based food and drink items such as soy milk, beancurd, pancakes, and ice cream.

 As of August 2018, Mr Bean had a chain of 67 retail outlets, with four of these located overseas - two in the Philippines, one in South Korea, and one in Japan.
 The majority of Mr Bean's retail outlets are located in Singapore.

-Mr Bean utilizes a closed-loop system to produce its soy milk and beancurd, which minimizes waste and reduces its environmental impact.

 History

 Mr Bean was founded in 1995 by Kang Puay Seng, who is now the managing director of Super Bean International, and Loh Jwee Poh, executive director of Super Bean and Kang's schoolmate.
 The first Mr Bean stall was located at People's Park Hawker Centre.

 Having found a machine that could make soya milk quickly and efficiently, they established small kiosks in accessible areas at shopping malls, hospitals, schools and MRT stations.
 Subsequently, additional stalls were opened.
-Today, Mr Bean operates more than 76 outlets worldwide and has overseas presence in Vietnam, Japan and South Korea.
+As of January 2020, Mr Bean operates 76 outlets worldwide and has an overseas presence in Vietnam, Japan, and South Korea.